IntentSoftware/docs/articles/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/service-mapping-pet-visit.mp4"></video></p>

-Right click on the `PetDTO` and select `Mapping...`.
-Select the `Pet` Entity from the bottom drop-down.

-Ensure that the following fields are checked:
+Similarly, right-click on the `PetDTO` and select `Mapping...`, choose the `Pet` Entity from the bottom drop-down and ensure that the following fields are checked:

 - `id`
 - `name`